ccjensen/wedding/source/wedding-details/index.markdown

 **Suggested women’s attire:**
 A cocktail dress, short or long or equivalent skirt or nice pants and blouse.
 Stiletto heels are not recommended because the ceremony and reception are on grass.
-Hats/fascinators are encouraged.
+We suggest flats or wedges.
+Anne is a huge fan of hats, so formal hats or fascinators are encouraged.